Maximin Surfaces, and the Strong Subadditivity of the Covariant Holographic Entanglement Entropy: Results

-\item $w(R(q_*))$, being a slice of a causal horizon, has $\theta > 0$ by the Second Law.
+\item Suppose that $x(A)$ is not entirely outside $w(A)$ (Fig. \ref{wvsm}).
+Let $N(A)$ be the null congruence shot out from $x(A)$ (towards the $A$ side of the boundary).
+Consider a one parameter family of boundary spacetime regions $R(q)$ continuously interpolating between $R(1) = D_A$ and a smaller region $R(0)$ lying well within the region $D_A$.\footnote{Note that there is no requirement that $R(q)$ be the domain of dependence $D_B$ for any region $B$.
+Otherwise we might have to worry about the fact that domains of dependence change discontinuously in some cases.} The associated causal surfaces $w(R(q)) = \partial I^-(R(q)) \cap \partial I^+(R(q))$ also change continuously as $q$ is adjusted.
+If we choose $R(0)$ to be small enough that $w(R(q))$ lies inside $x(A)$, then by continuity, at some intermediate value $q_*$, $w(R(q_*))$ touches $N(A)$, but is nowhere outside of it.
+From this it is possible to derive a contradiction. \item $w(R(q_*))$, being a slice of a causal horizon, has $\theta > 0$ by the Second Law.
 On the other hand, $N(A)$ has $\theta < 0$ by Theorem \ref{trap}.
 (These inequalities are strict due to the generic condition.)
 Where the two surfaces touch, the fact that $N(A)$ is nowhere inside $w(R(q_*))$ means that the null extrinsic curvature of $N(A)$ must bend outwards at least as much as the null extrinsic curvature of $w(R(q_*))$, by Theorem \ref{thetaineq}.
 Since $\theta$ is the trace of the null extrinsic curvature, one has $\theta[N(A)] \ge \theta[w(R(q_*))]$, contradicting the previous statements. \item Comment: If one does not assume the generic condition, then $w(A)$ might touch some representative $\tilde{x}(A)$ of $x(A)$.
 But if so, by Corollary \ref{elliptical} the connected components that touch must entirely coincide. \item Corollary: On any complete achronal slice $\Sigma$ that passes through the anchor points $\partial A$, the representative $\tilde{x}(A,\Sigma)$ exists, because $N(A)$ is outside of $I^-(D_A) \cap I^+(D_A)$.
 (By contrast, for sufficiently late slices $\Sigma$ that do not pass through $\partial A$, $N(A)$ may have already hit the AdS boundary and disappeared.)
 Also, $\tilde{x}(A,\Sigma)$ is homologous to $x(A)$, because they are connected by $N(A)$. \item Corollary: the causal region $w(A)$ and the causal region of its complement $w(\bar{A})$ do not overlap.
 This is a special case of the ``no warp drives'' result proven in Ref. \cite{GW00} (see Ref. \cite{sing} for a semiclassical generalization). \end{enumerate} \end{enumerate}